-On notification of acceptance via email or telephonic correspondence, investors will need to sign a sales agreement and deposit the full purchase price and all transfer costs of the plot into the trust account of the designated project accountant in Lusaka, within 10 days of notification of acceptance (by Friday 15th September).
-Failing which the property will be made available for sale again (back up offers will then be contacted/ accepted).
+Investors sign a sale agreement and deposit the full purchase price and all transfer costs of the plot into the trust account of the designated project accountant in Lusaka, within 10 days of notification of acceptance by the Developer.

 Investors can contact one of the following individuals in order to assist them with their information requirements:

 +44 7776 131807

 There are 4 ways to get to Chibembe

 There are regular flights to Mfuwe International Airport from Lusaka on a weekly basis.(the airport is approx. 2.5 hours from Chibembe)

 The Luzuke private airstrip is located 15 minutes from the site for private plane charters

 The site is approximately a 10 hour drive from Lusaka along the Great East Road

 Boating up the South Luangwa River (Rainy season only)